All dashboards are completely customizable to the user. They can be edited at any time. Users can customize their reports by:

 A greyed-out pencil icon

 indicates that the dashboard cannot be edited.
-To make changes to an R365 Master Dashboard, users must first duplicate the dashboard, and then make changes to the copy.
+To make changes to an R365 Master Dashboard, duplicate the dashboard, then make changes to the copy.

 From the Dashboard View